Specializations

 Take back control.

-The most evidence-based OCD treatment is a type of cognitive behavioral therapy called exposure and response prevention.
-This treatment functions similarly to CBT for anxiety disorders.
-We work to identify your obsessions, or intrusive thoughts that cause significant distress.
+In both treatments, we work to identify your obsessions, or intrusive thoughts that cause significant distress.
 Obsessions can relate to many topics – contamination, accidental harm, sexuality, morality, and perfection, to name a few.
 We then identify compulsions, the many ways that you respond to obsessions in order to make you less anxious.

+ERP functions similarly to CBT for anxiety disorders.
 While compulsions may reduce obsessions in the short term, they worsen them in the long term.
 Treatment involves working to eliminate compulsions (response prevention) and gradually facing the circumstances that bring up obsessions (exposure).
 This may sound terrifying, and that’s completely normal and expected.
 I am happy to discuss any questions you may have.
 Notably, this treatment works very well for most people with OCD who are willing to work hard and commit to it.

 Trauma-Focused Treatments